Split This Rock Eco-Justice Project

 "A gathering of poetry at the intersection of culture, social justice, and the environment."

-Coordinated by Melissa Tuckey, Split This Rock's Eco-Justice Project seeks to amplify the voices of poets who are writing at the intersection of social justice and the environment and build community between activists and poets.
-The project revolves around the publication of Ghost Fishing: An Eco-Justice Poetry Anthology.
-It has been several years in the works and we are excited to announce the book is now available from University of Georgia Press!
+Coordinated by Melissa Tuckey, Split This Rock's Eco-Justice Project has aimed to amplify the voices of poets who are writing at the intersection of social justice and the environment and build community between activists and poets.
+Centered within that work has been the creation of Ghost Fishing: An Eco-Justice Poetry Anthology which was published by the University of Georgia Press in March 2018.

-The Eco-Justice Project includes readings, workshops, and other events highlighting the connection between environmental concerns and social justice, embracing the rights of all people to equal access to a nature and a healthy, safe environment, and creating an opportunity for cross-cultural connection.
-Towards those ends, we are organizing a book tour, which will include a tour of environmental justice sites and opportunities for poets and activists to connect.
+The Eco-Justice Project has included readings, workshops, and other events highlighting the connection between environmental concerns and social justice, embracing the rights of all people to have equal access to nature and a healthy, safe environment, and creating an opportunity for cross-cultural connection.

 ABOUT GHOST FISHING: AN ECO-JUSTICE ANTHOLOGY